w3f/General-Grants-Program/grants/speculative/Subsocial.md

 #### Full-text search:

-Implement it as a centralized service built on open-source technology: **ElasticSearch**.
 Currently, it’s hard to build a full-text search service in a decentralized way because we don’t have a proper incentivization model for technology that is not built on blockchain (as a full-text search is).
+That's why we will implement it as a centralized service built on the open-source technology: [ElasticSearch](https://www.elastic.co/).

 - Full-text search for blogs.
 - Full-text search for posts.

+#### What to expect?

+Users will be able to deploy a Substrate node and web UI that includes our modules.
+This will allow a user to send an extrinsic that let's them create a new blog, post or comment or edit any of this entities.
+A web UI should support a server-side rendering of any blog, post or comment.
+This means that HTML content of a page that contains a blog or post should be rendered on a backend before sending this page to a user.
+This could be checked by looking at the source of the page in a any web browser.

+Text content of every blog and post should be indexed by ElasticSearch DB.
+This means that a user should be able to search for blog or post they are interested in by typing in a search input on the top of web UI.
+After "Search" button clicked, a user will see the search results (blogs, post) related to their search phrase.

+#### Documentation & Docker:

+Both documentation and Docker containers should be updated to reflect new features and changes introduced in this milestone.

 ## Additional Information